AmanS09/Task-Management-System/README.md

 ## Features

 ### Add New Tasks:
--Users can create new tasks with a title, description, due date, and priority level (Low, Medium, High).
+- Users can create new tasks with a title, description, due date, and priority level (Low, Medium, High).
--User-friendly form to enter task details.
+- User-friendly form to enter task details.

 ### Task Management
 - Update task status (To-Do, In-Progress, Completed).